omarabid/vimrc/README.md

 pear install PHP_CodeSniffer
 ```

+5- Install a PowerLine patached font; this will make some symbols look nicer

+You can find the fonts here: https://github.com/Lokaltog/powerline-fonts

-5- Finally, run the following command in Vim to install the vundle packages.
+6- Finally, run the following command in Vim to install the vundle packages.

 ```
 $ BundleInstall
 ```

-6- You are ready to start coding!
+7- You are ready to start coding!

 ### Features